cesarzagonel/testing/articles/02-database.md

 ```

 The problem here is that the db changes are persisted between each test run.
-Ideally, we want to have totally isolation between tests.
+Ideally, we want to have total isolation between tests.
 This means that
 each test run, should receive a fresh copy of the database.
 We can solve this issue in a couple of manners.